Tom's Guide Verdict

 Lenovo ThinkVision M14t portable monitor review: Verdict

 The Lenovo ThinkVision M14t portable monitor is aimed at a very narrow slice of the market: those who travel frequently and have a laptop with the proper USB port but not a touch screen.
-Such people also need to be willing to part with potentially a lot of money for a monitor in an age when iPads are available for as little as $329 and tablets using either Android or Windows are easily found in the same general price range—and Lenovo sells a non-touch version of this same monitor for $249.
-To be fair, the M14t is for sale at Newegg and other outlets for closer to $400, which is better but still steep for what you get.
-Even if you don’t want a tablet, one starts to look compelling in comparison.
+Such people also need to be willing to part with potentially a lot of money for a monitor in an age when iPads are available for as little as $249 and tablets using either Android or Windows are easily found in the same general price range.
+Even if you don’t want a tablet, the ThinkVision M14t remains a tempting prospect thanks to the quality of its display.